389ds/389ds.github.io/docs/389ds/design/integrate-changelog-database-and-backend-database.md

 ## Export and Import of Database

 In the current implemtation there are tasks for an ldif export of the changelog and for import of the changelog.
-But the reimport of an online export will inmost cases lead to an mismatch between changelog and database.
+But the reimport of an online export will in most cases lead to an mismatch between changelog and database.
 The motivation for reimport was probably the case of encrypted changelog and certificate change or to comapct the chamgelog database by reimporting.

-The export/import of the changelogdatabase does only make sense if it is done together with an export/import of the main database.
+The export/import of the changelog database does only make sense if it is done together with an export/import of the main database.
 Only then database and changelog will match after import.
 Therefor the export and import modes will be extended and have an optional changleog export/import.

 Also reimporting the changelog is only useful in connection with ldif exports including replication meta data.
 It requires the "-r" option.